ferrucc-io/emoji-picker/README.md

 This is a composable React component that allows your users to pick an emoji.
 Styled with Tailwind and supports custom styling.

-This component's goal is to be heavily inspired by how ShadCN does things and to work well alongside it.
+This component is heavily inspired by ShadCN and works well alongside it.

 ![Emojicn](./public/emoji.png)
 [Live Demo](https://emoji.ferrucc.io)